zgeybi/Summer-Bootcamp2024/README.md

 - **Week 5**: Integrating all components and adding advanced features.
 - **Week 6**: Final project touches, debugging, and deploying your application.

+### GitHub and Version Control
+You will also learn how to:
+- Use GitHub to manage your projects.
+- Collaborate with others using Git and GitHub.
+- Build an attractive and professional GitHub profile to showcase your work.

 ### Project: Password Manager Application
 #### Features
 - **User Authentication**: Sign up and log in functionality.